Introduction to the StorSimple Virtual Array

 For information about using the web-based UI, go to Use the web-based UI to administer your StorSimple Virtual Array.

-The included Windows PowerShell interface enables you to initiate a support session with Microsoft Support so that they can help you troubleshoot and resolve issues that you might encounter on your virtual array.
+The included Windows PowerShell interface enables you to initiate a support session with Microsoft Support so they can help you troubleshoot and resolve issues that you might encounter on your virtual array.

 Storage management technologies

-In addition to the virtual array and other components, the StorSimple solution uses the following software technologies to provide quick access to important data, reduce storage consumption, and protect data stored on your virtual array:
+In addition to the virtual array and other components, the StorSimple solution uses the following software technologies to provide quick access to important data, reduce storage consumption, and protect data that is stored on your virtual array:

 - Automatic storage tiering